-Built and historic environment
+Built and Historic Environment

 - 2.62 Sunderland contains a wide range of heritage assets, including nine Scheduled Ancient Monuments and 692 Listed Buildings.

-Sunderland has a strong historical heritage with iconic structures within the city, such as Fulwell Mill, Hylton Castle, Penshaw Monument and St Peter's Church, together with quality townscapes, including 14 Conservation Areas that are protected throughout the city. - 2.63 There are 9 Scheduled Ancient Monuments or Grade I and II Listed Buildings and 2 Conservation Areas on Historic England's At-Risk Register in 2015.
-These include the Old Sunderland and Old Sunderland Riverside Conservation Areas, Bowes Railway Museum, Hylton Castle, Doxford House and Monkwearmouth Station Museum.
+Sunderland has a strong historical heritage with iconic structures within the city, such as Fulwell Mill, Hylton Castle, Penshaw Monument and St Peter's Church, together with quality townscapes, including 14 Conservation Areas that are protected throughout the city.

+- 2.63 There are 9 Scheduled Ancient

+Monuments or Grade I and II Listed

+Buildings and 2 Conservation Areas on

+Historic England's At-Risk Register in

+2015.
+These include the Old

+Sunderland and Old Sunderland

+Riverside Conservation Areas, Bowes

+Railway Museum, Hylton Castle, Doxford House and Monkwearmouth Station Museum.
 In addition, there are numerous Grade II Listed Buildings and non-designated heritage assets across the city, the condition and vacancy of which also places them at risk.

-Natural environment
+Natural Environment

 - 2.64 Our natural environment is one of its greatest assets and includes a network of identified wildlife and geological sites as well as priority species and habitats which in turn contributes to our economy, our health and wellbeing whilst enriching our lives.
-Designated sites in the city comprise: - International 1 Special Area of Conservation (SAC), 1 Special Protection Area (SPA) and 1 RAMSAR; - National 17 Sites of Special Scientific Interest, 5 Local Nature Reserves; and - Local 6 Local Geological Sites, 63 Local Wildlife Sites and 14 proposed Local Wildlife Sites.
+Designated sites in the city comprise: - International 1 Special Area of Conservation (SAC), 1 Special Protection Area (SPA) and 1 RAMSAR; - National 17 Sites of Special Scientific Interest, 5 Local Nature Reserves; and - Local 6 Local Geological Sites, 63 Local Wildlife Sites and 14 proposed Local Wildlife Sites. - 2.65 Our natural environment is highly diverse, offering coastal, riverside and limestone landscapes, interspersed with a rich heritage.
+There are two National Character Area classifications; namely the Tyne and Wear Lowlands and the Durham Magnesian Limestone Plateau.
+Due to the Magnesian Limestone geology of the city and association with the North Sea coast and River Wear estuary, Sunderland has many sites of botanical interest and a variety of habitats of value to wildlife.